qalle2/nes-util/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s SLICE_LENGTH, --slice-length SLICE_LENGTH
+  -h, --help            show this help message and exit -b SLICE_LENGTH_BEFORE, --slice-length-before SLICE_LENGTH_BEFORE
-                        Length of PRG ROM slices to compare.
-(Each slice will be equally distributed before and after its relevant byte if possible.)
-Minimum=1, default=9.
+                        Length of PRG ROM slice to compare before the relevant byte.
+(Fewer bytes will be compared if the relevant byte is too close to the start of the PRG ROM.)
+0 to 20, default=4.
 Decrease to get more results.
+  -a SLICE_LENGTH_AFTER, --slice-length-after SLICE_LENGTH_AFTER
+                        Length of PRG ROM slice to compare after the relevant byte.
+(Fewer bytes will be compared if the relevant byte is too close to the end of the PRG ROM.)
+0 to 20, default=4.
+Decrease to get more results.
   -d MAX_DIFFERENT_BYTES, --max-different-bytes MAX_DIFFERENT_BYTES
                         Maximum number of non-matching bytes allowed in each pair of PRG ROM slices to compare.
-(The relevant byte, usually in the middle of the slice, must always match.)
-Minimum=0, default=1.
+(The relevant byte must always match.)
+Minimum=0, default=1, maximum=sum of --slice-length-before and --slice-length-after, minus one.
 Increase to get more results.
-  -v, --verbose         Print technical information.
 ```